Jewish Holocaust Centre Wilson Family Scholarship in memory of William Cooper

 - be an Aboriginal or Torres Strait Islander person

-- be able to demonstrate a commitment towards social studies in both academic endeavours and community work.
+- be able to demonstrate a commitment towards social studies or Holocaust studies in both academic endeavours and community work

-Scholarship recipients will be required to promote the image of Deakin University and the Jewish Holocaust Centre, both within and outside the University.
+Scholarship recipients will be required to maintain satisfactory academic progress and promote the image of Deakin University and the Jewish Holocaust Centre, both within and outside the University.

 You will also be required to provide a progress statement at the end of the year, highlighting how the scholarship has supported you personally and in your studies that year and detailing your aspirations for social justice.

-Each scholarship recipient will be required to undertake voluntary work with the Jewish Holocaust Centre.
+Each scholarship recipient will be offered the opportunity to undertake voluntary work with the Jewish Holocaust Centre.
 This voluntary work may occur off-site and will be discussed on a case-by-case basis (this process will be managed by the Jewish Holocaust Centre).
 Off-campus students will be able to incorporate timing of voluntary activities with residential courses in Geelong.

 How to apply

-As the scholarship application opening date approaches, students will be asked to email an expression of interest to the Scholarships team and if eligible, the Scholarships team will provide a paper-based application and selection will be made on a first-come basis.
+If you believe you meet the eligibility criteria of this scholarship please email an expression of interest to the Scholarships team and if eligible, they will provide a paper-based application for you to complete.

 Finding out if you're successful